-- 2. Injuries greater than three (3) hours old - 3.
-Evidence of disseminated intravascular coagulation (DIC) - 4.
-Patients less than twelve (12) years of age - 5.
+- 1. Injuries greater than three (3) hours old - 2.
+Patients less than twelve (12) years of age - 3.
 Hypersensitivity to the drug

 - 1. Use with caution in patients taking birth control due to an increased risk for blood clots. - 2.
 Use with caution in patients with a history of deep vein thrombosis (DVT), pulmonary embolus, other blood clots, or severe renal failure